 There is a collection of stores near the City Hall MRT station.

-on Coleman Street sell new and second hand cameras
+(3 Coleman Street) sell new and second hand cameras

-on North Bridge Road, have several outlets throughout Singapore.
+(111 North Bridge Road) have several outlets throughout Singapore.
 This is one of the bigger ones with plenty of stock.